Semprini/cbe/README.md

 CBE is a realization of a cross industry standard data model.
 The app provides RESTful CRUD and administration for common business entities persisted on a relational DB.

+The CBE projects goal is to provide a generic schema/API/persistence layer which can be used for all the common functions in an enterprise and extended for each industry/business.

 Sources: TM Fourum SID (Telco), IBM IFW (Finance/Banking), IAA (Insurance)

 To run: